EstiShay/ping-pong/README.md

 * When given a number over 89, the computer gets bored and quits.
   * Input: 91
   * Output: 1, 2, ping, 4 ...
 88, 89, BORED NOW COME BACK LATER
+* When user selects the reverse play button, the numbers and words will display in descending order.
+  * Input: 5, Reverse
+  * Output: pong, 4, ping, 2, 1

 ## Alternative Play